Why Did The Top Student Aid Official Under Betsy DeVos Resign?

 The sudden resignation of an Obama appointee who oversaw student aid at the U.S. Department of Education has brought forth competing explanations.

-James Runcie oversaw the Federal Student Aid office, which administers $150 billion in grants, loans and work-study that helps 13 million students pay for college each year.
-The announcement came a day after the Trump administration called for large cuts to these aid programs.
-And it happened the same morning that Runcie's boss, Education Secretary Betsy DeVos, was testifying about those cuts on Capitol Hill.
+James Runcie oversaw the Federal Student Aid office, which administers $150 billion in grants, loans and work-study funds that helps 13 million students pay for college each year.
+The announcement of his resignation came a day after the Trump administration called for large cuts to these aid programs and on the same morning that Runcie's boss, Education Secretary Betsy DeVos, was testifying about those cuts on Capitol Hill.

 "I cannot in good conscience continue to be accountable as Chief Operating Officer given the risk associated with the current environment at the Department," Runcie wrote in his resignation memo, which was confirmed by NPR.

-Note: This story has been updated with a response from Navient.
-Copyright 2017 NPR.
-To see more, visit http://www.npr.org/.